 The medicine you get will depend on what kind of TB you have.

 Latent TB.
 If you have no symptoms but tests show that you have the disease, you’ll likely take a drug called isoniazid.
 You may need to take it every day for 9 months, or just twice a week during that time.
 You’ll have to take vitamin B6 supplements at the same time.
+You can also take a combination of isoniazid and rifampin for 3 months.

 Active TB.
 Usually, you’ll get three drugs at first: isoniazid, rifampin, and ethambutol.
 You’ll probably need to take all three every day for 2 months.
 For the rest of your pregnancy, it’s likely that you’ll take only isoniazid and rifampin, either daily or twice a week.